NomicFoundation/hardhat/docs/src/content/ignition/docs/guides/deploy.md

 ## Deployment folders

 Before starting to run the deployment, Hardhat Ignition will create a deployment folder under `ignition/deployments/`.
-By default, the folder will be named `network-<chainId>`, where `<chainId>` depends on which network Hardhat is connected to.
+By default, the folder will be named `chain-<chainId>`, where `<chainId>` depends on which network Hardhat is connected to.

 You can customize the deployment folder name by provided an explicit deployment id with `--deployment-id <id>`.